mmilunovic-mdcs/my-documents-chat/README.md

 2. **Interact with the App**:
    Once the Streamlit server is running, it will open a web interface in your default browser.
 Here, you can interact with the chat application, asking questions and receiving responses based on the multimodality documents in your Qdrant vector store.

+## Next Steps

+Here's a checklist of upcoming enhancements and features for the **My Documents Chat** project:

+- [ ] **Images as Input**: Implement functionality to accept and process image-based inputs in the chat applications.

+- [ ] **Daily Script Run**: Set up a system to automatically run certain scripts daily, ensuring up-to-date data and functionality.

+- [ ] **Smarter Database Update with Hashing**: Improve the database update process by incorporating hashing techniques.
+This will help in identifying and managing changes more efficiently.

+- [ ] **Caching for LLM Responses**: Implement caching mechanisms for responses from large language models (LLMs) to speed up response times and reduce API calls.